javierhonduco/blog/_posts/2018-8-31-python-and-gdb.md

 ### Conclusion
 In lost objects, despite not providing you with any other important information such as the total size of the leak due to this implementation detail, or the cycle reference creation "callsite", I think it could be interesting to see if this type of leak happens.
 Another good reason to upgrade to Python3!!! :D

-Check out [pyrasite](https://github.com/lmacken/pyrasite) which also uses this technique to enable really cool things :)
+Check out [pyrasite](https://github.com/lmacken/pyrasite) also uses this technique to enable really cool things :)

 Hope this is somewhat useful!!
 Please send me your feedback, ideas, and sleuths.